-If you’re familiar with the mountain climber, then you know the kind of heart-pounding workout it delivers to your shoulders, core, and glutes.
-The semicircle version of the mountain climber you’ll see demonstrated in the video below kicks the whole workout up a notch.
+If you’re familiar with the mountain climber exercise, then you know the kind of heart-pounding workout it delivers to your shoulders, core, and glutes.
+The semicircle mountain climber you’ll see demonstrated in the video below kicks the whole workout up a notch.

 Here’s how to perform the move with perfect form.